Dreyse needle gun: Design and development

 The British Army evaluated the Dreyse needle gun in 1849–1851.
 In the British trials, the Dreyse was shown to be capable of six rounds per minute, and to maintain accuracy at 800–1200 yd.
 The trials suggested that the Dreyse was "too complicated and delicate" for service use.
+The royal armed forces developed their own Enfield prototype of the early bolt-action rifle.
+The rifle showcase by Jonathan Ferguson.

 The French carabine à tige muzzle-loading rifle was judged to be a better weapon, and an improved version was adopted as the Pattern 1851 Minié-type muzzle-loading rifle.